TracerBio/tracer-workflow-templates/README.md

     ## Acknowledgments

-    - Thanks to the Nextflow community for their excellent documentation and support.
+    - Thanks to the Nextflow, Airflow & Snakemake communities for their excellent documentation and support.

     ## GitPod